influxdata/docs-v2/content/influxdb/v2.0/api-guide/client-libraries/nodejs/write.md

    ```

 2. Use the `getWriteApi()` method of the client to create a **write client**.
-   Provide your InfluxDB org ID and bucket name.
+   Provide your InfluxDB organization ID and bucket name.

    ```js
    import {InfluxDB, Point} from '@influxdata/influxdb-client'